-At the age of 27, Mikaela has signed a promotional contract with Top Rank.
-A top female prospect at 130 pounds, she is a former amateur standout at the elite international level in the lightweight division.
+At the age of 27, Mikaela is a top female prospect at 130 pounds.
+Before her debut, she was an amateur standout at the elite international level in the lightweight division.

-She has fought two times in her first two months as a pro, both knockout wins.
+She fought three times in her first four months as a pro, all wins, two by knockout.

 Mikaela is managed by George Ruiz, CEO of Intelligent Arts & Artists, and trained by Al Mitchell and Coach Kay Karoma.
 She boasts a sterling amateur resume which includes being a 2016 champion in the USA Boxing Elite Nationals, the America Olympic Qualifiers, and the U.S. Olympic Team Trials.